vrandall66/front-end-submissions-public/1711/mod-2/completeMe/template.md

 * 3: Application meets all requirements as laid out per the specification.
 * 2: Application runs, but does not work properly, or does not meet specifications.
 * 1: Application does not run, crashes on start.

-### 5. Code Sanitation

-The output from ESLint shows…

-* 4 - Zero complaints
-* 3 - Five or fewer complaints
-* 2 - Six to ten complaints
-* 1 - More than ten complaints